ivorinfo/iw/index.md

 title: home
 ---

 ## I support healthcare, deathcare and other organisations in improving their products and services during life's most sensitive moments.
-Through design leadership, consulting and focused project work.
+I do this through design leadership, consulting and focused project work.

 ### Explore my work
 - [Case studies](/work): Dive into recent design projects in health, care and innovation.